arista/reknow/README.md

 #### Queries

-A "query" is a function whose return value is cached, so that calling the function again will return the cached value without executing the function again.
-As the query function executes, Reknow "watches" the function to see what Entity instances, properties, indexes, relationships, and other queries it references.
+A "query" is a function whose return value is cached, so that calling the query again will return the cached value without executing the function again.
+As the query function executes, Reknow "watches" to see what Entity instances, properties, indexes, relationships, and other queries are referenced.
 If any of those referenced values later changes, Reknow will invalidate the query's cached value.
 If the query is called after that, it will execute its function and recompute the value, generating a possibly new set of referenced Entities and properties.

 (Note: there is no "query language" or other special facility for reading data from Entity instances and indexes.
 The term "Query" has been appropriated from other relational systems, where it might have a different meaning)